aaronamran/User-Registration-Form/README.md

 ---

 **Disclaimer:** This is a simple example of a user registration form and is for educational purposes.
 It may not cover all security and validation considerations required for a production-ready system.
-Make sure to implement proper server-side validation and security measures in a real-world application.